-5.2.3 Dress code
+5.2.4 Dress code

-Employees should dress appropriately and safely for the work that they do and to meet the expectations of members of the public, customers and stakeholders.
+Employees should dress appropriately and safely for the work that they do and to meet the expectations of members of the public, customers and stakeholders, irrelevant of work location (i.e. working in council buildings / in the field / remotely at home or another location / a blended or mixed approach).
 The council reserves the right to set minimum standards of dress for each service area.

-5.2.4 Equalities
+5.2.5 Equalities, diversity and inclusion

-Council employees have a duty to demonstrate principles of equality and diversity across all interactions ensuring compliance with council policies, procedures and relevant legislation.
-The council will not accept any form of unlawful or unfair discrimination on the grounds of age, disability, gender, gender identity, marital or civil partnership status, race, ethnic origin, colour, nationality, pregnancy or maternity, religion or belief (or no religion or belief), sexual orientation, class or social background, political belief or Trade Union affiliation.
-Employees should refer to the Equality and Diversity Protocol for further information.
+Council employees have a duty to demonstrate principles of equality, diversity and inclusion across all interactions ensuring compliance with council policies, procedures and relevant legislation.
+The council adopts a zero tolerance approach to discrimination and will not accept any form of unlawful or unfair discrimination on the grounds of age, disability, gender, gender identity, marital or civil partnership status, race, ethnic origin, colour, nationality, pregnancy or maternity, religion or belief (or no religion or belief), sexual orientation, class or social background, political belief or Trade Union affiliation.